raihanarya/SimplePOS/README.md

 ## About The Project

 *This POS is personalized for a coffee shop; however any business with inventory also suitable for this system.
-Developed using PHP for local used only*
+Developed using PHP for local used only.*

 Project background:
 * Cheapest comerliazed POS system out there is $10 per month; $120 annually solely for record-keeping.
-* Small business shouldn't be making L/P report MANUALLY.
+* Small business shouldn't be making P/L report MANUALLY.
 * #supportlocalbusiness :smile:

 Of course, this project is FAR from full-feature.
 So I'll be adding more in the near future.
 Feel free to contribute and creating a pull request or opening an issue.